Grigor Dimitrov: 2014: Three titles on three surfaces, Wimbledon semifinal, top 10

-In the end of July, Dimitrov was due to play at the Washington Open hard-court event, where he was seeded third, but had to withdraw due to flu and sinus problems.
+In the end of July, Dimitrov was due to play at the Washington Open hardcourt event, where he was seeded third, but had to withdraw due to flu and sinus problems.
 In August, he played at the Canadian Open Masters, where he was seeded No. 7 and had a bye into the second round.
 In the second and third rounds Dimitrov beat Donald Young and 17th seed Tommy Robredo, both 2–1 sets.
 Then, in the quarterfinals, in what was his fifth victory against the South-African out of six matches between them, he beat No. 21, Kevin Anderson, 2–1 sets, coming back from a set down and winning the deciding set on a tiebreak.
 In the semifinals, he lost to 13th seed and eventual champion, Jo-Wilfried Tsonga.

 Next, Dimitrov played at the Cincinnati Masters.
 He was seeded seventh again and had a bye into the second round where he lost to Jerzy Janowicz.
 At the US Open, Dimitrov was seeded seventh.
 After Dimitrov defeated Ryan Harrison in the first round, Dudi Sela in the second, and David Goffin in the third, he lost to 20th seed Gaël Monfils in the round of 16 in three close sets, which dropped his tennis ranking to No. 10 after the tournament.

 Along with Novak Djokovic and Rafael Nadal, Dimitrov competed in the annual September China Open tournament in Beijing.
 After defeating Fernando Verdasco and Pablo Andújar, Dimitrov lost to world No. 1 Djokovic in the quarterfinals.
-Dimitrov's next tournament was the Shanghai Rolex Masters, where he was seeded 10th.
+Dimitrov's next tournament was the Shanghai Masters, where he was seeded 10th.
 After defeating Denis Istomin in the first round, Dimitrov lost to the unseeded Julien Benneteau in the second round.

 Dimitrov began the defense of his ATP maiden title in Stockholm, winning his second- and third-round matches with Teymuraz Gabashvili and Jack Sock.
 He beat Bernard Tomic in the semifinals, reaching his sixth career ATP World Tour singles final.
 Dimitrov lost the final to Tomáš Berdych in three sets.

-In Basel, Dimitrov beat teenager Alexander Zverev and Vasek Pospisil in first and second rounds, before losing to top-seeded and eventual champion Roger Federer at the quarterfinals for a second year in a row.
+In Basel, Dimitrov beat teenager Alexander Zverev and Vasek Pospisil in first and second rounds, before losing to top-seeded and eventual champion, Roger Federer, at the quarterfinals for a second year in a row.
 At the Paris Masters, Dimitrov beat Pablo Cuevas in the second round, but then lost to Andy Murray in the third.
 This was his last tournament for the year.
 Dimitrov had an opportunity to qualify for the 2014 ATP World Tour Finals, but he finished 11th.
 On 22 December 2014, Dimitrov was chosen as the Bulgarian Sportsperson of the Year (earning 1190 points), becoming the first tennis player to win the award.